Rationalizability of field extensions with a view towards Feynman integrals: Applications and further discussions

 Notice that Corollaries~\ref{c:TwoLinear}, \ref{c:Linearset}, \ref{c:QuadraticJacobianset} and \ref{c:QuadrAlphJacTwoVar} are all positive examples of the reverse of \cite[Proposition 47]{BF21}, leading us to formulate \autoref{conj:Sets}.
 The next natural step would be to generalize the conjecture to sets of field extensions.
-We refrain from doing this as at the moment we do not have strong evidences in this direction.
+We refrain from doing this at the moment as we do not have strong evidence in this direction.

+Another question comes from \autoref{t:split} and \autoref{c:Generalizations}.
+If $K$ is any field and $\alpha_1,\alpha_2\in\overline{K}$ are such that $K\subset K(\alpha_i)$ is rationalizable for $i=1,2$, can we conclude that $K(\alpha_1)\subset K(\alpha_1,\alpha_2)$ is rationalizable?
+At the moment the question is wide open.
+A positive answer would lead to a stronger form of the main theorem, allowing us to remove the assumption on the degree of the field extensions.